avmgithub/cp4i-mq-samples/02-mtls/README.md

 ### Create the required route for SNI

-#### This step is optional if using OutboundSNI=CHANNEL which is the default.
+#### This step is only needed if using OutboundSNI=CHANNEL which is the default.
 Since we set the OutboundSNI=HOSTNAME in our qm2.ini, there is no longer a need for creating extra routes for each channel.

 ```
 cat > qm2chl-route.yaml << EOF